IntermediateAnalytics

 What constitutes 'sale' of data under CCPA?

 Any transfer or sharing of personal data for monetary or valuable consideration is considered a sale under CCPA.
+This includes selling data to third parties or sharing it for advertising purposes, which necessitates clear consumer consent.

 Is consent required for data collection under CCPA?